ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/index.md

 ### Operators are syntactic sugar

 Most operators in Ruby are just syntactic sugar (with some precedence rules) for method calls.
-You can, for example, override Fixnums +
+You can, for example, override Fixnum’s `+`
 method:

 {% highlight ruby %}